SkinSense Wellness Blog

 Hormones, neuropeptides and other signaling molecules released during stressful times may be second only to sunlight in aging the skin.
 And the really bad news?
 Women are more prone than men.
 That means wrinkling, loss of tone and increased levels of sensitivity, particularly as we age.

 Feeling bad about the way we look makes us less social and more isolated.
 This aloneness diminishes the production of Oxytocin, the bonding hormone.
-And as I mentioned in my last post, encourages compulsive picking and other bad habits.

 What to do?

 It is unrealistic to imagine we can ever live a stress free life but we can commit to developing coping skills that maintain balance, even at the worst of life’s moments.

 Getting outdoors and in touch with nature.
 Hiking, gardening, sitting on a park bench all reconnect us with our natural surroundings.

 Breathing deeply and meditating.
 Not just when we are really stressed but at regular times throughout the day.

 Disconnecting from social media for a day or if that sounds unimaginable, half a day!